FirelyTeam/firely-docs/vonk/configuration/db_mongo.rst

     #.
 In the section on the File sink, change the ``restrictedToMinimumLevel`` to ``Verbose``.

 #.
 With regards to Firely Server version and MongoDB version:
     #.
-If you are on a Vonk version < v3.6, you can keep using MongoDB v4.0 or higher.
+If you are on a Firely Server (Vonk) version < v3.6, you can keep using MongoDB v4.0 or higher.
     #.
-If you are on Vonk v3.6 or higher and are unable to migrate to MongoDB 4.4 (relatively soon), please contact us if you need assistance.
+If you are on Firely Server (Vonk) v3.6 or higher and are unable to migrate to MongoDB 4.4 (relatively soon), please contact us if you need assistance.